Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • Whisk the sauce then pour over the vegetables.
 Cook for 1 to 2 more minutes until the sauce begins to thicken.
 Remove the pan from the heat.

-• Add in the chicken and cooked lo mein noodles.
+• Add the chicken and cooked lo mein noodles.
 Using tongs, toss to completely coat the chicken and noodles.

 • Garnish with the sliced green onions and serve while hot.